Official Glen Cove Chamber of Commerce By-Laws

 Section 1.
 Election of Officers

 At the December Board meeting of every odd numbered year, after a review of suggested nominations from individual Board members as well as indications of interest from the sitting Board, the Nominating Committee shall nominate, and the Board shall elect by secret ballot, officers for the next two (2) year term.
-Elected officers shall be the President, Executive Vice President, Vice President(s) and Treasurer.
+Elected officers shall be the President, Vice President(s) and Treasurer.
 The officers shall be voting members of the Board of Directors.

 Section 2.
 Duties of Officers